Help Stop Illegal Dumping

 Organize a Cleanup

-The City of Chilliwack supports organized cleanups of illegal dumping hotspots located on public land within City boundaries in two ways:
+The City of Chilliwack supports organized cleanups of illegal dumping hotspots located on public land within City boundaries and in FVRD Electoral Area E (Chilliwack River Valley) in two ways:

 - Providing free Tag-a-Bag stickers for waste